vikramkm114a/AZ-104-Labs/lab-notes/LAB_01-Manage_Entra_ID_Identities/README.md

 ![Invite external user - Properties](screenshots/05-invite-external-properties.png)
 ![Invite external user - Review](screenshots/06-invite-external-review.png)

-**Result:** User list confirms 10 users — `az104-user1` as Member and guest `Vikram Malhotra` as Guest.
+**Result:** Both users confirmed in the directory — `az104-user1` as Member and guest `Vikram Malhotra` as Guest (10 total users).

 ![All users list](screenshots/07-all-users-list.png)

-> **Note:** My first invite attempt failed because I used the same email already associated with my admin account.
-Azure treated it as an existing identity and did not create a new guest entry.
-Re-inviting with a different email resolved this.
-Key lesson: Entra ID deduplicates identities across Microsoft accounts — you cannot invite yourself as a guest.
+> **Troubleshooting note:** My first invite attempt used the same email address already associated with my admin account.
+Azure treated it as an existing identity and did not create a new guest entry — no error, it just silently resolved to the existing account.
+Re-inviting with a different email address resolved this.
+Key lesson: Entra ID deduplicates identities across Microsoft accounts.
+You cannot invite an email address that already exists in the tenant as a new guest.

 ---

 ## Task 2 – Create a Group and Add Members

-Created a Security group with Assigned membership and added both the internal user and the guest.
+### Created the `IT Lab Administrators` security group

+Navigated to **Microsoft Entra ID → Groups → New group**.

 | Setting | Value |
 |---|---|